 Melvin and Helen Simmons started this soul food-inspired cafe to bring together great food, energy and music.
 Delicious food options include classics like chicken and waffles, shrimp and grits, and red beans and rice.
 Other more contemporary items include a pastrami and gouda sandwich, a breakfast burrito, and more.

-3. Axum Cafe (Ethiopian)
+2. Axum Cafe

 Axum Cafe started out as a small coffee and tea shop, later growing into a popular Ethiopian restaurant in the mid 1990s.
 Menu items include sambusa (savory vegetarian pastry), lamb alicha (stew), and a variety of vegetarian and meat entrees.

-4. Z Zoul Cafe (Sudanese/Middle Eastern)
+3. Z Zoul Cafe

 Aref and Dalia Elgaali opened this innovative Sudanese and Middle Eastern restaurant after moving to San Francisco in 2016.
 Food items include fuul mosalah (seasoned fava beans), zoul mezza (fried chickpea patties), roasted chicken and lamb, salatat dakua (peanut butter salad), roz billaban (rice pudding), and much more.

-5. New Eritrea Restaurant (Eritrean/Ethiopian)
+4. New Eritrea Restaurant

 This restaurant serves up spectacular Eritrean and Ethiopian food, and is currently open for delivery.
 Enjoy items such as lentil, vegetable and meat sambusa, zebhi dorho (marinated chicken drumsticks), asa kilwa (sautéed catfish), alicha-ater (vegetarian chickpea puree), and dozens more!

-7. Sunset Cantina (Mexican)
+5. Sunset Cantina